 - Sometimes work out of the home

 Now, I’m not saying ALL silky moms do ALL these things, but maybe you identify with a lot of them, so you consider yourself silky!
 Just like all crunchy moms won’t do all of the things that are listed under the things that crunchy moms might do differently.
-It’s each mom’s decision on what parenting style she wants to use and what she wants to identify as, if any at all!
+It’s each mom’s decision on what parenting style she wants to use and what she wants to identify as if any at all!

-Pros of Being a Silky Mom
+Pros of Silky Parenting

 1. It’s convenient

 Some of the things that silky moms typically do are so much more convenient.
-They are time saving and they just make life easier over all.
+They are time-saving and they just make life easier over all.
 Some examples; disposable diapers, formula feeding, getting an epidural during childbirth (less pain during labor?
 Yes please!)

 The modern world is all about convenience, and so there are tons of options out there to make parenting just a little more convenient.
 And taking advantage of that is a-okay!
 Being a mom is hard enough as it is.